 Located north of Donegal, Killybegs is the largest fishing port in Ireland with the Killybegs harbour full of trawlers.
 This little town makes for a great and convenient stop as it is located on the Donegal Wild Atlantic Way.

-You can visit the Killybegs Information Centre situated on the Shore Road and chat with knowledgeable staff about available outdoor activities.
+You can visit the Killybegs Information Centre situated on Shore Road and chat with knowledgeable staff about available outdoor activities.

 If you are interested – take on Killybegs Heritage trail and visit Coastguard Station, The Corn Store, Heritage centre and more.